bemts-hhs/nemsqar/README.md

 are the measures approved by the NEMSQA Measure Development Committee and Board of Trustees as of August 2019.
-Access to the full technical specifications for these measures is available on the NEMSQA website after creating a free user profile.
+Access to the full technical specifications for these measures is available on the NEMSQA website after creating a user profile.

 ### Key for **`Developed in Package?`** Column